International students

 Application deadlines

-Due to the length of time required to progress through our KPMG recruitment process and to apply for a Skilled Worker visa, we require candidates who need Skilled Worker sponsorship to have accepted their offerat least three months prior to joining their Graduate Programme.
+Due to the length of time required to progress through our KPMG recruitment process and to apply for a Skilled Worker visa, we require candidates who need Skilled Worker sponsorship to have accepted their offer at leastthree months prior to joining their Graduate Programme.

-For our Autumn 2024 intake this is2nd June 2024.
+For our Autumn 2026 intake this is 1st June 2026.

 Unfortunately, we will not be able to progress candidates further through the process if this deadline is not met.